-On October 1, 2018 the Northern Territory (NT) Government is introducing new legislation that will set a minimum floor price for all alcoholic beverages sold in the NT, this includes online sales where the destination of the product is the NT.
+On October 1, 2018 the Northern Territory (NT) Government introduced a new legislation that set a minimum floor price for all alcoholic beverages sold in the NT, this includes online sales where the destination of the product is the NT.

 To ensure we are compliant with the legislation we have had to adjust the price of some of our products.

 What is the minimum unit price or minimum floor price?